patkenny225/Bellabeat/README.md

 After aggregating the daily data, I added additional columns to allow for greater flexibility in my analysis.
 Some of the changes I made where:

   * Inserted the data into a table format
-  * Used the date column to create two seperate columns for the month and day of the week
+  * Used the date column to create two separate columns for the month and day of the week
   * Used Index/Match to import sleep data into the dailyActivity_merged data set
   * Transformed the minutes slept into hours, making it easier to digest for myself and stakeholders
-  * Aggregated the totalsteps into 5 "baskets", raning from "very low" to "very high", allowing for for meaningful insights
+  * Aggregated the totalsteps into 5 "baskets", ranging from "very low" to "very high", allowing for for meaningful insights
   * Used Index/Match to import weight data into the dailyActivity_merged data set

 **Cleaning the data:**